-Only 13 per cent said they would be happy to rely on a popular vote while 11 per cent said they did not know.
+Only 13 per cent were open to a popular vote determining marriage, while 11 per cent were unsure.

-On the question of whether same-sex couples should be allowed to marry, 36 per cent said they supported a plebiscite, compared with 35 per cent who are opposed and 29 per cent who said they were undecided.
+Regarding same-sex marriage, 36 per cent supported a plebiscite, 35 per cent opposed it, and 29 per cent were undecided.

-Earlier this month, QNews reported on a survey result which found that 85 per cent of LGBTIQ Australians opposed a same-sex marriage plebiscite with about 60 per cent saying they opposed it under any circumstances.
+Earlier this month, QNews reported on a survey result which found that 85 per cent of LGBTIQ Australians opposed a same-sex marriage plebiscite.
+60 per cent said they opposed it under any circumstances.

-Long time marriage equality advocate Rodney Croome said it was clear that when everyday Australians are encouraged to walk in the shoes of LGBTI people they reject a plebiscite.
+Said that when everyday Australians “encouraged to walk in the shoes of LGBTI people,” they reject a plebiscite.

-“Our job is to make sure politicians are encouraged to empathise as well, and drop plans for an expensive, divisive and unnecessary plebiscite,” he said.
+“Our job is to make sure politicians are encouraged to empathise as well and drop plans for this expensive, divisive plebiscite,” he said.

-Mr Croome recently quit as Australian Marriage Equality’s national director to focus on opposing the plebiscite.
+Mr Croome recently quit as Australian Marriage Equality’s national director to focus on opposing the same-sex marriage plebiscite.

-PFLAG national spokesperson Shelley Argent said the Galaxy poll showed that Australians are against judging other people’s relationships and reject a plebiscite “when they realise this is exactly what a plebiscite is about”.
+PFLAG spokesperson Shelley Argent said the poll showed that Australians are against judging other people’s relationships and reject a plebiscite. “when they realise this is exactly what a plebiscite is about”.

 “We will soon be launching a campaign that will educate Australians about the indignity and dangers of a plebiscite.”
 She said